"He's faster than a bullet, stronger than a train

 - In WHO dunnit, Trixie sees Victoria as a threat to her (one-sided) relationship with Tony.

 - La Tigresa as reigning WWC Women's champion, was jealous when Amarillis was brought into the company, correctly believing she would soon be challenging for her title.
 She was also envious of the fact people gushed more about Amarillis being pretty than they did about Tigresa, which lead to Tigresa attacking Amarillis in an attempt to ruin her good looks, which lead to Amarillis challenging for the title.

 - Pablo Marquez coveted La Tigresa, who was the girlfriend of Lightning, so he tried to break up their relationship even though that would likely have La Artilleria Pesada coming down on his head.

-- While Los Guerreros were a very successful and popular tag team, it was clear the fans vastly preferred Eddie Guerrero to Chavo Guerrero Jr, which cause the latter to turn on the former out of envy and resentment.
+- While Los Guerreros were a very successful and popular tag team, it was clear the fans vastly preferred Eddie Guerrero to Chavo Guerrero Jr, which caused the latter to turn on the former out of envy and resentment.

 - Envy was Matt Hardy's reason for turning on his more popular brother Jeff almost every time.